haiaty/neverstoplearning-php/Learn/how-it-works.md

 The server should activate support for PHP and all files ending in .php should be handled by PHP.
 On most servers, this is the default extension for PHP files.
 If your server supports PHP, then you do not need to do anything.
 Just create your .php files, put them in your web directory and the server will automatically parse them for you.
 There is no need to compile anything nor do you need to install any extra tools.

 The server finds out that this file needs to be interpreted by PHP because you used the ".php" extension, which the server is configured to pass on to PHP.

+### with Apache Web server

+The traditional way is to use Apache’s mod_php.
+Mod_php attaches PHP to Apache itself, but Apache does a very bad job of managing it.
+You’ll suffer from severe memory problems as soon as you get any kind of real traffic.
+Two new options soon became popular: mod_fastcgi and mod_fcgid.
+Both of these keep a limited number of PHP processes running, and Apache sends requests to these interfaces to handle PHP execution on its behalf.
+Because these libraries limit how many PHP processes are alive, memory usage is greatly reduced without affecting performance.
+Some smart people created an implementation of fastcgi that was specially designed to work really well with PHP, and they called it PHP-FPM.

 # From Cli (Command line interface)